PostWatch

 How does it work?

-PostWatch also has other tools that monitor systems on the Mac to alert you to important events, like startup/shutdown, power outages (requires connected UPS), app crashes / freezes, disconnected / reconnected drives (accidental or a specified drive), wireless keyboard/mouse batteries are low, and more.
-I also have a feature that stores alerts when the internet connection is lost, then sends them when the connection is restored.
+PostWatch also has other tools that monitor systems on the Mac to alert you to important events, like startup/shutdown, power outages (requires connected battery backup device), app crashes / freezes, disconnected / reconnected drives (accidental or a specified drive), low batteries on bluetooth devices, and more.

 The Story